alan-turing-institute/rds-course/coursebook/modules/m2/2-02-04-01-TimeAndDateData.md

 print(now.year)
 ```

-We can also compare this datetime to others, as well as performing date arithmetic.
+We can also compare this datetime to others, as well as perform date arithmetic.

 ```{code-cell} ipython3
 past = datetime.datetime.fromisoformat("2020-12-22")